tiger12055/cse517a_example_application_project/README.md

 Machine Learning (cse517a) Example Application Project
 ======================================================

 This repository serves as an example for your application project.
+Feel free to fork this repository if you would like a starting point.

 Folder Setup
 ------------